wp-plugins/51degreesmobi/README.txt

 *  Click "choose file", find the zip file, and click "install now", then follow the on-screen instructions.

-If you have not set up FTP access, or if there are problems with the above:

-*  Unzip the solution to /wp-content/plugins/
+If you have not set up FTP access, or if there are problems with the above unzip the plugin to /wp-content/plugins/

-2. After completing either of the above, to change settings:
+1. After completing either of the above, to change settings:

 *  Open the Wordpress admin dashboard.